antifold

 Linear Maps and Eigenvectors

-Watch the gray grid go to tan: that’s the map acting on space.
-The unit circle goes to a green ellipse.
-The ellipse’s principal axes are the special directions that the map doesn’t rotate (those are the eigenvectors, in orange), and the radii along them are the eigenvalues.
+Watch the gray grid warp into its image as you drag the sliders.
+The unit circle deforms into a green ellipse.
+The ellipse’s principal axes are exactly those stubborn directions that the map does not rotate (shown in orange), and the radii along them are the eigenvalues.

 Why this matters: preferred directions show up everywhere.
 Diffusion is fastest along one axis of a crystal; a covariance matrix has principal components; stability near an equilibrium point is set by the eigenvalues of the linearized system.
 This little picture is the common thread.